 Demand forecasting across the supply chain is conducted regularly to enable production planning for optimum operating efficiency and raw material sourcing.
-Furthermore, various quality systems are implemented to ensure that raw materials from accredited suppliers pass the quality parameters upon acceptance up to finished goods production.
+Furthermore, various

 In line with this, the Company addresses risks related to sourcing of its agriculture-based raw materials (molasses) by closely monitoring both local and international markets, keeping inventories at optimum level, and engaging in multi-continent sourcing.
 These ensure continuous supply of raw materials for production requirements.
 More details on this risk can be found in the main narrative in the Company's SEC Form 17-A.